-At the 2017 Forum, there will be a specific focus on the financing of energy infrastructure.
-There will also be updates on the TEN-E evaluation process and follow up sessions to last year's conclusions on Cross-Border-Cost-Allocation, and issues of public acceptance.
-The 2017 Renewables Grid Initiative award for innovative approaches to grid planning and development will also once more be announced.
+At the 2017 Forum, there was a specific focus on the financing of energy infrastructure.
+There were also updates on the TEN-E evaluation process and follow up sessions to the previous year's conclusions on Cross-Border-Cost-Allocation, and issues of public acceptance.
+The 2017 Renewables Grid Initiative award for innovative approaches to grid planning and development was also announced.

 - More information

 23 June 2016 to 24 June 2016